CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

     Host key verification failed.
     ```

-    You can safely do as it says and remove the entry only of you are sure that is the first time you connect to said IP for the firsdt time since it has been assigned to a new instance, or since the instance has been reinstalled.
+    You can safely do as it suggests and remove the entry.
+But only if you are **sure** that it is the first time you connect to said IP since it has been **assigned to a new instance**, or since the instance has been **reinstalled**.

 ## `root` administrator access on a virtual machine